OpenDMA/opendma-spec/OpenDMA-Spec.md

 1. A single valued property (§3) with the qualified name `opendma:Class` of the “Reference” data type, which must contain a reference to a *valid class object* (§8.3).
-2. A multi valued property (§3) with the qualified name `opendma:Aspects` of the “Reference” data type, which can contain a list of zero or more references to *valid aspect objects* (§8.4).
+2. A multi valued property (§3) with the qualified name `opendma:Aspects` of the “Reference” data type, which can contain an unordered set of zero or more references to *valid aspect objects* (§8.4).

 The properties of every object must match exactly in number, data type, cardinality and nullability the combined *effective property lists* (§10) defined by these valid class and aspect objects.
 The qualified names of each property must be unique across all effective property lists.